jedahan/collections-api/Readme.md

   * Set `COLLECTIONS_API_NO_CACHE` to stop trying to connect to the redis cache

+#### Deployment

+  *Heroku*

+  A Procfile is included if you want to spin an instance up on heroku.
+It has support for RedisToGo for caching.
+There is a testing server on [http://collections-api.herokuapp.com][testing]

 This code is [CC0][CC0] and dedicated to the memory of [Aaron Swartz][Aaron Swartz].